R1Brier/my_printf/README.md

 # my_printf
-This is my own version of the printf function from the GNU libC, implemented in c.
+Printf function from the GNU libC, re-implemented in c.
 It has many differents flags such as:
 %d (decimal integer)
 %s (string)